Science Slams: The Future of Science Communication

 These programs are supported by the National Science Foundation, Division of Materials Research, Materials Research Science and Engineering Program, Grant DMR-1420645.

-Alice MillerMacPhee of the UNL Department of Sociology recreates her journey from passionate activist to data-driven social scientist in her Science Slam talk.
+Alice MillerMacPhee of the University of Nebraska Department of Sociology recreates her journey from passionate activist to data-driven social scientist in her Science Slam talk.

 Highlight InfoDate: March 2016